Research proposals must fall within one of three inter‐related areas:

 Arctic Security and Cooperation

-The Arctic region benefits from innovative models of international cooperation, particularly in the areas of search and rescue, management of the Arctic marine environment, and collaborative governance through oversight bodies such as the Arctic Council.
+The Arctic region benefits from innovative models of international cooperation, particularly in the areas of search and rescue, management of the Arctic marine environment, emergency preparedness for global pandemics and collaborative governance through oversight bodies such as the Arctic Council.
 Individual Arctic states have also created innovative models of co‐management and self‐government with Indigenous peoples.
 As the Arctic region becomes more accessible, the need for greater attention to Arctic security in all its dimensions—human security, environmental security, energy security, and traditional security—will continue to grow in importance.

 a.
 What role can the Arctic Council play in strengthening human security, environmental security, energy security, and traditional security in the Arctic region?